olimart/rails_bootstrap_helper/README.md

-# Twitter Bootstrap Helper for Rails 4 or 5
+# Bootstrap Helpers for Ruby on Rails 4 or 5

 ** Run tests**